thongluonglib/Learning-React-Native-Nodejs/NativeModules/Client/README.md

 node MyApp/node_modules/react-native/scripts/generate-codegen-artifacts.js \
   --path MyApp/ \
   --outputPath RTNCalculator/generated/

+or at MyApp run: npx react-native codegen --platform ios
 ```

 This script first adds the `RTNCalculator` module to the app with `yarn add`.
 Then, it invokes Codegen via the `generate-codegen-artifacts.js` script.